tunsmart/interactionR/README.md

 function of the package, `interactionR()`, accepts the following
 arguments:

-\*model: a regression model fitted by the user with interaction term for the two exposures under consideration.
+  - *model*: a regression model fitted by the user with interaction term for the two exposures under consideration.
 This may be an object of class glm with a valid link for logistic regression or approximants of risk ratio, class clogit or class coxph.
 It can also include confounders adjustment as is usually the case.

-\*exposure\_names: A character vector of two named binary exposure variables present in the fitted model.
+  - *exposure\_names*: A character vector of two named binary exposure variables present in the fitted model.

-\*ci.type: A character string (“delta” or “mover”) specifying the method to use for the estimation of CI for the measures of additive interaction.
+  - *ci.type*: A character string (“delta” or “mover”) specifying the method to use for the estimation of CI for the measures of additive interaction.
 Default is “delta”.

-\*ci.level: Magnitude of the returned CI level.
+  - *ci.level*: Magnitude of the returned CI level.

-\*em: TRUE, for effect modification assessment.
+  - *em*: TRUE, for effect modification assessment.
 FALSE, for interaction.

 \*recode: If TRUE, recodes the exposures - if at least one of the exposures is protective - such that the stratum with the lowest risk